alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2024/2024-07-22-rule-on-disbelieving-in-salafiyyah.md

 hijri: "Muharram 16, 1446AH"
 date: 2024-07-22
 active: audios
-summary: "if he means by that statement that he disbelieves in the methodology of the Salaf, their way, and the truth they were upon, then this is disbelief in the Book [of Allah] (Quran) and the Sunnah, and in what the Salaf of this Ummah (nation) were upon."
+summary: "If he means by that statement that he disbelieves in the methodology of the Salaf, their way, and the truth they were upon, then this is disbelief in the Book [of Allah] (Quran) and the Sunnah, and in what the Salaf of this Ummah (nation) were upon."
 category: [fatwas,audios,manhaj]
 muftis:
   shaykh: